-So many people question what I should keep?
+Many people question what I should keep?
 What should I toss?
 What should I pass along?

 Lipsticks are tricky.
-You like the shade and wear it occasionally, and you’ll have the same tube forever.
-I know plenty of women and YouTubers who have confessed to keeping lipstick over a year.
+When you wear lipstick, a few times a week the tube will last forever.
+Plenty of women keep lipstick over a year.
 That one is a judgment call.
-I don't think its that big of a deal if it applies well and has no odor.
+I don't perceive keeping lipstick past a year as gross if applies well and has no odor.